life-itself/second-renaissance/content/course.md

 Using dialog and inquiry in small groups with sharing back with the group as a whole.
 There will be brief introductions to key features of the second renaissance to frame and prompt discussion.

 ## You will
-💬 Engage in co-sensemaking discussions </br>
+💬 Engage in co-sensemaking discussions <br>
 🌊 Gain deep insights into global crises </br>
 😄 Experience interactive and reflective learning </br>
 🌏 Reflect on emerging worldviews and values </br>